shum-dev/crowd-funding-eth-contract/README.md

 4. Spend funds: The manager has the authority to approve and spend money from the pool only if a majority of investors have approved the spending proposal.

+## Requirements (as client)
+To interact with the contract, you need to have Metamask installed in your browser and an active wallet connected to the Sepolia network.

-## Requirements
+## Requirements (as developer)

-This app needs the access to the Ethereum Sepolia test network so you need an active Infura account with valid Infura's API key to the Sepolia node.
-On top of that you also need an active Ethereum wallet connected to the Sepolia network.
+To develop this app, you must have access to the Ethereum Sepolia test network.
+This requires an active Infura account with a valid API key for the Sepolia node, as well as an active Ethereum wallet connected to the Sepolia network.

 Then create .env file with INFURA_SEPOLIA and MNEMONIC as shown in .env.example.